How to Create Mid Fidelity Wireframes

 - Mid-Fidelity wireframes give more accurate depictions of the layout of the project as well as give a glimpse of how the final project or product will be.

 - They are an intermediate level hence capable of adding, editing, or getting rid of components in the Wireframe more easily.

-- Mid-Fidelity wireframes also show how things will workaround in the wireframe.
+- Mid-Fidelity wireframes also show how things will work around in the wireframe.

-- Unlike low fidelity wireframes, Mid Fidelity wireframes can be used in presenting the wireframe project formally and to the clients or users.
+- Unlike low-fidelity wireframes, Mid Fidelity wireframes can be used in presenting the wireframe project formally and to the clients or users.

 When Should You Use Mid Fidelity Wireframe

 Medium Fidelity wireframes should be created after you are done with low fidelity wireframes, sketches.
 This will greatly help you in developing the sketches, adding more information to specific elements in the wireframe as well as setting the visual hierarchy.
-More so, you should go ahead and use the Mid Fidelity Wireframes only when the team has agreed on the objective and purpose of the screen.
+More so, you should go ahead and use the Mid-Fidelity Wireframes only when the team has agreed on the objective and purpose of the screen.
 They should share common ground on the specifics of the contents and layout of the wireframes.
 Medium Fidelity wireframes are formal hence they can be comfortably used in presenting your ideas.

 How to Create Mid Fidelity Wireframe

 Always learn to use the right tool and for the right job.
 Each program has its strengths, weakness, and best designed to perform a particular task.
-Wondershare Mockitt is among the best and most used tool in creating Wireframes.
+Wondershare Mockitt is among the best and most used tools in creating Wireframes.
 The program has amazing features and built-in templates that can be used to help you create your Wireframe easily.
 It is a cross-platform program that can be compatible hence accessible on any type of device.
 Despite having great rivalry from other software over the past few years, Wondershare Mockitt is still the best tool for designing Low, Mid, or High Fidelity Wireframes.

 The main features of this program